top of page

 Inflammation

-Joints that ache.
-Skin that flares.
-Digestive reactivity.
-A body that feels more sensitive and less resilient than it used to.
-Chronic low-grade inflammation is often the background condition that makes everything else harder to resolve.
+Achy joints, reactive skin, a body that feels more sensitive than it used to — the background condition that makes everything else harder to resolve. → Inflammation is a Stress Signal

 Stress Doesn’t Move in a Straight Line